Insensitive to God and Others

 Put yourself in the other person's shoes

-aware of others unspoken needs?
-Think how I would be feeling if I was in their situation and how I would like others to respond.
+Are you aware of others' unspoken needs?
+Think how you would be feeling if you were in their situation and how you would like others to respond.
 We are to do for others what we would like them to do for us – apply the golden rule (Mt 7:12).
 Entering into the lives of others is empathy.
 This includes, when appropriate, challenging them in love regarding their walk with God.

 Conversely, an oversensitive person is touchy, easily hurt and upset as self is the focus of their existence not others.
 Don't use people and love things but rather love people and use things!